Scope and enforceability

 10.2.
 Regarding the Services provided by the Company

-13.1.
-The Customer undertakes to keep strictly confidential the nature and content of the Agreement and all information of a financial, commercial and technical nature that has been and/or will be brought to its attention under the Agreement or prior to the conclusion thereof by the Company (hereinafter “Confidential Information”).
-The Customer will prevent the disclosure of the Confidential Information, except to the members of its personnel who would have to know it within the framework of the Agreement and who are bound by confidentiality obligations at least as strict as those provided for in these GTC.
+14.1.
+The Customer will keep strictly confidential the nature and content of the Agreement and all information of a financial, commercial, or technical nature that has been and/or will be brought to its attention by the Company under the Agreement or prior to entering into it (hereinafter, the “Confidential Information”).
+The Customer will prevent the disclosure of the Confidential Information, except to the members of its personnel who need to know it in connection with the Agreement and who are subject to non-disclosure obligations at least as strict as those provided for in these GTC.

 Hierarchy of the contractual documents

-2. The Specific Terms and Conditions
+- The Special Terms and Conditions

-3. The Purchase Order
+- The Purchase Order

-Independence of clauses and interpretation
+Severability and interpretation

-Applicable law and competent jurisdiction
+Governing law and jurisdiction